 You probably heard of USP (unique selling proposition).
 Well, what’s yours?
 Be bold and offer something “they” don’t.
 Create a leapfrog product (Steve Jobs’ words) and offer something your competition can’t copy!

-If you have something your competitors can’t offer, you are guaranteed to get and keep clients.
-Remember how DigitalOcean started offering $5 SSD cloud instances and grew so fast that in 2021 they became a public company.
-Start a brainstorming session, and figure out what are your strengths and what you can offer.
-Back in the day, my web hosting company offered web hosting packages that grew every day.
-So if you bought 300MB web hosting package, by the end of your first year you would get 665MB.
-Now, this was way back in 2008, before unlimited web hosting space, but you get the idea.
+You are guaranteed to get and keep clients if you have something your competitors can’t offer.
+Remember how DigitalOcean started offering $5 SSD cloud instances and grew so fast that in 2021 they became a public company?
+Start a brainstorming session, and figure out what your strengths are and what you can offer.
+In 2006, my web hosting company offered web hosting packages that grew daily.
+So if you bought a 300MB web hosting package, by the end of your first year, you would get 665MB.
+As I said, this was way back in 2006, before unlimited web hosting space, but you get the idea.
 It got the press and clients talking.

 It’s hard to offer something your competitors can’t offer, so do your best to stand out.
-Amazing graphics can help you stand out.
+Amazing graphics can help you do that.
 Go quirky, try retro old computer graphics, try something different, don’t be boring, and get potential clients to at least talk about you.